Iterative method: Krylov subspace methods

 Krylov subspace methods work by forming a basis of the sequence of successive matrix powers times the initial residual (the Krylov sequence).

 The approximations to the solution are then formed by minimizing the residual over the subspace formed.

 The prototypical method in this class is the conjugate gradient method (CG) which assumes that the system matrix $A$ is symmetric positive-definite.

 For symmetric (and possibly indefinite) $A$ one works with the minimal residual method (MINRES).

 In the case of non-symmetric matrices, methods such as the generalized minimal residual method (GMRES) and the biconjugate gradient method (BiCG) have been derived.

 Convergence of Krylov subspace methods

 Since these methods form a basis, it is evident that the method converges in N iterations, where N is the system size.
 However, in the presence of rounding errors this statement does not hold; moreover, in practice N can be very large, and the iterative process reaches sufficient accuracy already far earlier.
 The analysis of these methods is hard, depending on a complicated function of the spectrum of the operator.

 Preconditioners

 The approximating operator that appears in stationary iterative methods can also be incorporated in Krylov subspace methods such as GMRES (alternatively, preconditioned Krylov methods can be considered as accelerations of stationary iterative methods), where they become transformations of the original operator to a presumably better conditioned one.
 The construction of preconditioners is a large research area.

+Methods of successive approximation

+Mathematical methods relating to successive approximation include: